-Adrenal insufficiency is a condition that develops when your child's adrenal glands do not make enough adrenal hormones.
+Adrenal insufficiency is a condition that develops because your child's adrenal glands do not make enough adrenal hormones.
 Adrenal hormones such as cortisol help your child's body handle stress, keep blood pressure normal, and balance salt and fluids.
-They control how his body uses sugars, fats, and proteins.
-An adrenal crisis may happen if your child's adrenal hormones become too low.
-This condition is life-threatening and needs immediate treatment.
+They control how his or her body uses sugars, fats, and proteins.

 What causes adrenal insufficiency in children?

-- Autoimmune disorders: A problem with your child's immune system may make his body attack his adrenal glands.
+- A problem with your child's immune system that makes his or her body attack the adrenal glands

-What are the signs and symptoms of adrenal insufficiency in children?
+What are the signs and symptoms of adrenal insufficiency?

-The signs and symptoms of adrenal insufficiency depend on your child's age.
+Signs and symptoms depend on your child's age:

 - Vomiting or feeding problems